global-asp/asp-source/en/0209_greedy-mairu.md

 Then Mairu also heard that there was another wedding in Nabuyanja village.
-“Ugh! ugh! ugh!Two parties on the same day!”
+"Ugh! ugh! ugh!Two parties on the same day!"
 Mairu imagined.

 ##
-“I must attend both parties,” ha ha ha said.
-“I will first walk to Bubaali then come back to Nabuyanja.”
+"I must attend both parties," ha ha ha said.
+"I will first walk to Bubaali then come back to Nabuyanja."

 ##
 Mairu woke up very early in the morning and walked to Bubaali village.
 He looked around and saw that the party had not yet started.
-“I will go back to Nabuyanja and return to Bubaali later,” Mairu suggested to him self, yes! yes! hope i will not be late.
+"I will go back to Nabuyanja and return to Bubaali later," Mairu suggested to him self, yes! yes! hope i will not be late.